Click Here for the Infopet home page

 Again, there is no simple answer to this question.
 Dogs vary a lot in terms of how fast they burn up food.
 Very active dogs such as working dogs, need to eat more, as do pregnant and lactating bitches.
 Lactating bitches may need two to four times as much food as usual - this depends a lot on how many hungry pups they have to feed and on the breed.
 Young dogs may go through growth spurts and dormant phases, so their needs and appetites can vary a lot over a month.
 Older dogs need fewer calories, but more of some minerals and vitamins, which is why some manufacturers offer them special formulations.
 Sled dogs, which spend a long time in vigorous exercise, do well on high-fat, high protein diets, whereas greyhounds, which just run for short periods, do better on high-fat and moderate protein diets.
 Sled dogs eat more than sedentary dogs, and may need fewer vitamins and minerals per unit of energy intake (joule).
 Unfortunately, dog food packs and cans tend not to give information on calories per serving or per unit of weight.

-Dog nutrition books provide tables for dogs of different weights and lifestyles, as well as recipes for homecooked meals.
-Go by manufacturers' recommendations, if you use processed foods, and try to select a formulation for your dog's type, age and lifestyle.
-The amounts recommended are just guidelines, though, not rigid rules, and anecdotal evidence suggests that they may be too generous for the average dog.
-The dog may also be fed titbits for training purposes, and these need to be included in calculations.
 Adjust amounts if your dog leaves food in his bowl, or appears to be getting too skinny or too fat.
 Your dog should have a waist, and you should be able to feel the ribs.
 If not, the dog is probably too fat.
 If the backbone feels very bony and knobbly, the dog is probably underweight.
 Fur affects how dogs appear - dogs with thick underfur tend to appear fatter than they are.
 Owners should not worry greatly about dogs that are not eating, or are not eating as much as usual, so long as the dog is not underweight and seems otherwise fit.
 Gravy made from boiling a few bones with nothing else added, can help to stimulate a poor appetite, but owners should beware of creating a very finicky dog by trying to cook all sorts of tempting meals for dogs that just aren’t hungry because it is too hot, or they fancy the bitch down the road.
 A missed meal or two will not harm a healthy dog, and may even be beneficial.

 How often should my dog eat?